noworrieseh/install-dmg-action/README.md

 # Install DMG Action

 This action mounts a DMG file and runs an installer.
-Only supported on macOS as it uses the hdiutil command.
+Only supported on macOS runners as it uses the hdiutil command.

 ## Inputs